 As Frantz told me, “I think the most important thing (crowdfunding and varying online platforms has) done is increase the variety of stories we have access to, and given marginalized voices more opportunities to be heard.

 “Especially for crowdfunding and self-publishing – taking out the middleman gives more freedom for creators to tell exactly the kind of story they want to tell, without anyone editing it based on what they think will appeal to the masses.”

-These platforms and others like them have helped erase the idea of any specific idea of what comics should be or who they should be for.
+These platforms and others like them have helped erase any specific idea of what comics should be or who they should be for.
 That’s a powerful thing.
-But as Wright cautioned, these platforms are not a surefire path to finding that sustainability Trungles noted above.
+But as Wright cautioned, they are not a surefire path to finding that sustainability Trungles noted above.

 “The economics of making comics is always going to be on our minds, and while self-publishing and options like Kickstarter and Patreon can provide means to tell our stories, it doesn’t always—or often—mean we can also make a living at it,” Wright said.
 “For every Kickstarter that hits six figures there are countless others that don’t reach their more modest goals.
 And recent changes to how Patreon charges users in an attempt to satisfy investors has been a source of consternation among creators.